Aircloak/aircloak/air/docs/content/ops/configuration.md

 }
 ```

+The following fields are optional:

+- `port` - defaults to 5432
+- `ssl` - defaults to true
+- `password` - defaults to empty string

 ### Web site configuration

 This part of the configuration is used to configure the web server of the Insights Air component.
 The shape of this section is as follows: